Transient Absorption Spectroscopy of NbOI$_2$

+Previously, exciton--exciton annihilation (XXA) and defect-assisted (DA) Auger recombination have been established as dominant nonlinear exciton decay channels in layered semiconductors at elevated densities, and both scale quadratically with exciton density.
+In the former, two excitons interact and one recombines nonradiatively, transferring its energy to the other.\cite{b89125427,nl145625,l124057403} In the latter, a defect traps an exciton (or one of its carriers), and the trapped species recombines with a free exciton.
+The presence of defect states relaxes crystalline momentum conservation constraints, allowing Auger-like decay to occur efficiently even at moderate densities.\cite{nl15339,b91165411,afm264733} With such quadratic decay channels included, the rate equation for the exciton density ($n$) can be written as

-where $\tau$ and $\gamma$ denote the single-particle exciton lifetime and the exciton–exciton annihilation rate, respectively.\cite{b89125427} When exciton–exciton annihilation dominates the exciton dynamics, the first term on the right-hand side of Eq.~\ref{eq:rate} can be neglected, leading to a simple solution:
+where $\tau$ denotes the single-particle exciton lifetime.
+We define $\gamma = \gamma_{\mathrm{XXA}} + \gamma_{\mathrm{DA}}$, where $\gamma_{\mathrm{XXA}}$ and $\gamma_{\mathrm{DA}}$ are the bimolecular coefficients for XXA and DA Auger recombination, respectively.
+When these nonlinear decay channels dominate the exciton dynamics, the first term on the right-hand side of Eq.~\ref{eq:rate} can be neglected, leading to a simple solution:

-where $n_0$ is the initially injected exciton density at $t=0$.
+where $n_{0}$ is the initially injected exciton density at $t=0$.

 To compare our data with this model, we calculated ${n_0}/{n(t)} - 1$ from the time-resolved differential reflectance at elevated pump fluences using the linear relation established in Figure~\ref{fig:power}(a), and plotted the results in Figure~\ref{fig:power}(c).
-Clearly, at early delays, this quantity increases approximately linearly, as expected from the model.
-Furthermore, by performing linear fits (red lines), we obtained the parameter $\gamma n_0$ as a function of $n_0$, as shown in Figure~\ref{fig:power}(d).
-The linear dependence further confirms the validity of this model for early probe delays and establishes a constant exciton–exciton annihilation rate of $\gamma = 0.09\pm0.01$~cm$^{2}$~s$^{-1}$.
-This value is on the same order of magnitude with previously reported exciton-exciton annihilation rates in 2D transient metal dichalcogenides.\cite{b89125427,nl145625}
+At early delays, this quantity increases approximately linearly, as expected from the model.
+By performing linear fits (red lines), we extracted the parameter $\gamma n_0$ as a function of $n_0$, as shown in Figure~\ref{fig:power}(d).
+The resulting linear dependence further confirms the validity of this model for early probe delays and yields a rate of $\gamma = 0.4 \pm 0.1~\text{cm}^{2}\,\text{s}^{-1}$.
+This value is on the same order of magnitude with previously reported exciton-exciton annihilation rates in 2D transient metal dichalcogenides.\cite{b89125427,nl145625} However, our analysis cannot conclusively separate the contributions of the two nonlinear decay mechanisms.
+We further note that such decay channels are insignificant on pulsewidth-limited ultrafast time scales, as evidenced by the linear dependence of the peak signal on pump fluence [Figure~\ref{fig:power}(a)].